 13. Human papillomavirus (HPV) vaccines.
 (Minimum age: 9yrs for 9vHPV [Gardasil 9])

 • Give HPV vaccine to all adolescents age 11–12yrs (can start at 9yrs) and through age 18yrs if not previously adequately vaccinated.

 • Give 2 doses at 0, 6−12mos if initiating vaccination at age 9−14yrs.
 Minimum interval between doses is 5mos; repeat dose if given too soon.

 • Give 3 doses at 0, 1−2, 6mos if initiating vaccination at age ≥15yrs.
 Minimum intervals are 4wks between 1st and 2nd dose, 12wks between 2nd and 3rd dose; and 5mos between 1st and 3rd dose; repeat dose if given too soon.

 • No additional doses needed if valid vaccination series completed with any HPV vaccine.

 NOTE: Refer to the ACIP 2020 Recommended Child and Adolescent Immunization Schedule for Ages 18 Years or Younger footnotes for vaccinations of persons with high risk conditions or other special situations.

 |CHANGES IN THE SCHEDULE SINCE LAST RELEASE|

 For information on individual vaccines see product monographs, contact the manufacturer, or call the National Immunization Hotline at (800) 232-4636.
 Source: Advisory Committee on Immunization Practices (ACIP).
-Recommended Immunization Schedule for Children and Adolescents Aged 18 Years or Younger— United States, 2019. http://www.cdc.gov/vaccines/schedules/hcp/imz/catchup.html
+Recommended Child and Adolescent Immunization Schedule for Ages 18 years or Younger, United States, 2020. https://www.cdc.gov/vaccines/schedules/hcp/imz/catchup.html Accessed April 9, 2020.

 This article originally appeared on MPR